Towards AI as Colleagues: Multi-Agent System Improves Structured Ideation Processes: Study Design

 \textbf{Problem formulation} (5 minutes): Before experiencing systems, participants received a brief prompt on what constitutes a suitable ideation problem and chose a topic they were familiar with or personally interested in.
 Previous works revealed that predefined problem themes reduced participants' engagement \cite{Mohanani_2021}, therefore in the main study, participants generated their own topics of interest.
 The same problem was used with both systems, with a counterbalanced order to minimize order effects \cite{pollatsek1995use}.

-\textbf{System interaction phase} (20 minutes total; 10 minutes per system): Participants were randomly assigned to one of two condition orders, with equal distribution across sequences to control order effects.
+\textbf{System interaction phase} (20 minutes): Participants were randomly assigned to one of two condition orders, with equal distribution across sequences to control order effects.
 Think-aloud protocols \cite{van1994think} were employed throughout both interactions to capture real-time cognitive processes.
 For both conditions, a split-screen setup was provided with a Google Doc on the right side for recording generated ideas following each interaction.
-The allocated 10-minute timeframe could be extended if deemed insufficient, and early termination was permitted upon idea exhaustion or fatigue.
+Each ideation session was set to approximately 10 minutes to emulate fast paced brainstorming, a duration informed by our pilot study which showed that the facilitator kept discussions on track and supported more focused topic oriented exchanges.
+This 10-min structure also aligns with prior work using short creative sprints for AI-assisted co-ideation \cite{pang2025synthetic, qin2025timingmatters}.
+Our goal was to examine immediate coordination and convergence processes rather than long-term team formation.
+Following recent studies that allowed flexible engagement durations \cite{pang2025synthetic}, participants could extend their sessions if additional time was needed or conclude early upon idea exhaustion or fatigue.

 \begin{itemize} \item \textbf{MultiColleagues condition}: Participants received a structured tutorial (approximately 2 minutes) covering interface navigation, persona selection mechanisms, thinking mode transitions, and facilitator function utilization.
 Following orientation, participants engaged in a 10-minute guided brainstorming session employing the multi-agent system architecture with their self-selected problem.